-The various Concurrency Control schemes have used different methods and every individual Data item as the unit on which synchronization is performed.
+The various Concurrency Control schemes have used different methods and every individual Data item is the unit on which synchronization is performed.
 A certain drawback of this technique is if a transaction Ti needs to access the entire database, and a locking protocol is used, then Ti must lock each item in the database.
 It is less efficient, it would be simpler if Ti could use a single lock to lock the entire database.
-But, if it considers the second proposal, this should not in fact overlook the certain flaw in the proposed method.
+But, if it considers the second proposal, this should not in fact overlook certain flaws in the proposed method.
 Suppose another transaction just needs to access a few data items from a database, so locking the entire database seems to be unnecessary moreover it may cost us a loss of Concurrency, which was our primary goal in the first place.
 To bargain between Efficiency and Concurrency.
 Use Granularity.

 Let’s start by understanding what is meant by Granularity.

 It is the size of the data item allowed to lock.
 Now Multiple Granularity means hierarchically breaking up the database into blocks that can be locked and can be tracked what needs to lock and in what fashion.
 Such a hierarchy can be represented graphically as a tree.

 For example, consider the tree, which consists of four levels of nodes.
 The highest level represents the entire database.
 Below it is nodes of type area; the database consists of exactly these areas.
 The area has children nodes which are called files.
 Every area has those files that are its child nodes.
 No file can span more than one area.

 Finally, each file has child nodes called records.
 As before, the file consists of exactly those records that are its child nodes, and no record can be present in more than one file.
 Hence, the levels starting from the top level are:

 Multi Granularity tree Hiererchy